-Who performs your cartilage piercing can make a difference to how much the pain you experience.
-A more experienced piercer will get the procedure done quicker and usually cause less pain because they know exactly where to pierce.
+Who performs your cartilage piercing can make a difference in how much the pain you experience.
+A more experienced piercer will get the procedure done quicker, and will usually cause less pain because they know exactly where to pierce.

-It also depends on how roughly the piercer handles the needle and jewelry.
+It also depends on how roughly the piercer handles your tissue, the needle, and the jewelry.
 Ask around to find out what other people’s experiences have been with various local body piercers.

-Although cartilage piercing prices may be higher when using a more experience piercer, the extra cost is definitely worth it to help ensure everything goes as well as it can do.
+Although cartilage piercing prices may be higher when using a more experienced piercer, the extra cost is definitely worth it to help ensure everything goes as well as it can.